-At December 31, 2021, the Company's issued and outstanding RSUs, which were the Company's only potentially dilutive securities, have been excluded from the computation of diluted net loss per unit as they would have been anti-dilutive.
-Therefore, for all periods presented, there is no difference in the number of units used to compute basic and diluted units outstanding due to the Company's net loss position.
+At December 31, 2022 and 2021, the Company's issued and outstanding RSUs, which were the Company's only potentially dilutive securities, have been excluded from the computation of diluted net loss per share as they would have been anti-dilutive.
+Therefore, for all periods presented, there is no difference in the number of shares used to compute basic and diluted shares outstanding due to the Company's net loss position.